martppa/omni-mvi/README.md

 `ActionContainerHost` expects a third generic parameter called Action.
 This parameter defines the handled action data-type.

 In order to build an `ActionContainer` just call `.onAction()` funtion on any container and provide it's callback.
-Once an action is called the callback will be invoked.
+Once an action is called the callback will be invoked. `onAction()` will turn any container into an action container.

 ```kotlin
 override val container = stateContainer(